 The dissertation project should demonstrate overall excellence with a focus on human rights issues, understood broadly.
 Projects should make a significant contribution to ongoing scholarly and policy debates in the field of human rights.
 All proposals will be reviewed and ranked by a multidisciplinary review committee chaired by the Director of the Human Rights Institute and comprised of members of the Gladstein Human Rights Committee.

-Summer 2016 Human Rights Dissertation Writing Fellowship Recipient, Carlos Gardeazábal Bravo
+Summer 2017 Human Rights Dissertation Writing Fellowship Recipient, Jordan Kiper

-Carlos Gardeazábal Bravo, Ph.D candidate (ABD) in Spanish Studies, was recently awarded the Human Rights Dissertation Writing Fellowship for the Summer of 2016.
+Jordan Kiper, PhD Candidate (ABD) in Anthropology was recently awarded the Human Rights Dissertation Writing Fellowship for the Summer of 2016.
 Read more about his project below: